A Chrome change that freaked out ad blocker developers arrives in January

 "We believe extensions must be trustworthy by default, which is why we've spent this year making extensions safer for everyone," Google said in a blog post.

+Ghostery is working to update its extension for Manifest V3 but would rather spend its time on "real privacy innovations," President Jeremy Tillman said in a statement Wednesday.
+"We still have real misgivings that these changes have more to do with Google protecting its bottom line than it does with improving security for Chrome users."

-The company has incorporated feedback from ad blocker developers AdGuard and EasyList.
-"One of our goals is to make it as easy as possible for developers to achieve their core use cases while needing less access to user data," the company said in a statement.
+Google has incorporated feedback from ad blocker developers AdGuard and EasyList, the company said, and Meshkov credited the Chrome extensions team for being "eager to improve it."

+"One of our goals is to make it as easy as possible for developers to achieve their core use cases while needing less access to user data," Google said in a statement.

 Microsoft Edge getting Manifest v3